PrincessMaggy/MealPalV2/README.md

     Points are awarded based on adherence to the plan, healthy eating choices, and consistency.
   - Create Meal Plan
     Enhance the ability for users to create customized meal plans based on dietary preferences, health goals, and calorie requirements.
+  - Dynamic Content Rendering
+    Clicking on a meal from the recommended page navigates to the meal detail page with the corresponding information.
+  - Full screen display
+    Users can view the imagein full screen by clicking on it in the meal list page.

   # Installation